-Overall materiality We determined materiality for the financial statements as a whole to be $\pounds 29,500.$ How we determined it Based on the main key indicator, being 2% of gross assets.
-Rationale for benchmarks applied We believe gross asset values are the most appropriate benchmark due to thesize of the company.
+Overall materiality We determined materiality for the financial statements as a whole to be size and nature of the company.

-Our application of materiality (continued)
+How we determined it Based on the main key indicator, being 2% of gross assets.

-Performance materiality On the basis of our risk assessment, together with our assessment of the company's control environment, our judgement is that performance materiality for the financial statements should be 75% of materiality, amounting to $\pounds 22,100$.
-Reporting threshold 5% of materiality amounting to £1,400
+Rationale for benchmarks applied We believe gross asset values are the most appropriate benchmark due to the company's control environment, our judgement is that performance materiality for the financial statements should be 71% of materiality, amounting to £42,143.